bocinsky/guedesbocinsky2018/README.md

 To run this analysis from the terminal, first you must ensure you have downloaded the compendium package and installed all system requirements.
 We’ve included a convenient script for running the entire analysis, including installing the compendium package.

 First, set your environment variables in the terminal.
-On Unix-alike systems (including Linux and macOS), you can set environmental variables like so:
+On Unix-alike systems (including Linux and macOS), you can set environmental variables in the terminal like so:

 ``` bash
 export google_maps_elevation_api_key=YOUR_API_KEY